ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Question
 a) What is the resistivity, $\rho$, of a 750-$\Omega$ resistor that is in the standardized package mentioned above?

-b) What is the resistivity of a a 3.2-k$\Omega$ resistor?
+b) What is the resistivity of a 3.2-k$\Omega$ resistor (in the same package)?

 c) Compare this resistivity with the resistivity of nichrome.

 d) If you had a nichrome wire of the typical resistor diameter, 3.2 mm, what length would you need to have a resistance $R$ of 750 $\Omega$?
 :::

 You may have noticed the value of part d above is quite large.
 This would result in a very inconvenient resistor, as it would be huge compared to modern electronics.
 This large length is due to the large cross-sectional area of the resistor.
 A modern resistor made of nichrome wire might use wire approximately 0.1 mm in diameter wrapped around a core 2.5 mm in diameter.
 One loop of this wire around the core is approximately 7.85 mm long.

 ::: Question
-Using the resistivity of nichrome, the length per loop of wire, and diameter of modern nichrome wires in resistors, find the number of turns of nichrome wire needed to make a 750-$\Omega$ resistor.
+Use the resistivity of nichrome, the length per loop of wire, and diameter of modern nichrome wires in resistors, to find the number of turns of nichrome wire needed to make a 750-$\Omega$ resistor.
 :::
 :::